aditya0099/n-body-simulator/PROPOSAL.md

-#
 # Project Proposal: A Simulation and Visualization of The N-Body Problem
 ## Background and Motivation
 The n-body problem is a generalization of the famous but unsolvable three body problem in physics.
 The problem statement is as follows:
-> Given a set of `n` bodies with fixed masses, initial positions and initial velocities that iteract gravitationally, describe the motion of these objects at any given future time.
+> Given a set of `n` bodies with fixed masses, initial positions and initial velocities that interact gravitationally, describe the motion of these objects at any given future time.

 The two-body version of this problem can be solved easily, but there is no general, closed-form solution for `n > 2`.The true motions of these bodies, however, can be accurately approximated through the use of computer simulations.
 N-body simulations, therefore, are critical in allowing cosmologists and astrophysicists to model and predict the motion of complex celestial systems.